hapax/hapax.github.io/assets/simple-physics.md

 optics, and other random elementary topics.

-I decided to view this as a challenge: do more with less, i.e. find ways to introduce advanced topics with tedious algebra.
+I decided to view this as a challenge: do more with less, i.e. find ways to introduce advanced topics without pages of tedious algebra.
 As a theoretical physicist used to employing a full arsenal of mathematical tools, this was a strict constraint!
 But perversely, creative outcomes are often optimised by *adding* constraints.